cantina/cantina-web/README.md

 How to Use
 ==========

-Just include the `cantina-web` plugin in your `cantina` application and you'll have a simple, but full web stack at your disposal.
+Just include the `cantina-web` plugin in your `cantina` application, invoke the 'web' loader, and you'll have a simple, but full web stack at your disposal.

 ```js
 var app = require('cantina');